 How does the Tournament Work?

-The US Open is held over two weeks, with the field of competitors dwindling down until the end when there are only two individuals or teams in each category standing to battle in a final match.
-There are five main categories of play: woman’s singles, woman’s doubles, men’s singles, men’s doubles, and mixed doubles.
-Still, you can also catch juniors and wheelchair tennis (on years when the Paralympics does not take place) during the tournament.
+The US Open is held over two weeks, and the field of competitors dwindles until only two individuals or teams in each category stand to battle in a final match.
+There are five main categories of play: women’s singles, women’s doubles, men’s singles, men’s doubles, and mixed doubles.
+During the tournament, you can also catch juniors and wheelchair tennis (on years when the Paralympics do not take place).
 Check out the main schedule.

 As expected, the closer you get to the finals, the steeper the ticket prices get.
 Early on in the tournament, you can catch big players in challenge matches on the outer courts.
 I usually go on the first Friday (day 5 of play) because I like seeing the players play up close.
-By doing this, I have seen almost every highly ranked player over the last five years: the Williams sisters playing both doubles and singles, Nadal, Federer, Azarenka, Keys, the Bryan brothers, Djokovic, Wozniacki, Tsonga, Cilic, Querrey, Halep, Keys, Gauff, Osaka and Rawdwanska among others.
+By doing this, I have seen almost every highly-ranked player over the last five years: the Williams sisters playing both doubles and singles, Nadal, Federer, Azarenka, Keys, the Bryan brothers, Djokovic, Wozniacki, Alkaraz, Tsonga, Cilic, Querrey, Halep, Keys, Gauff, Osaka, Gauff, Alcaraz, and Radwanska among others.

 Where Should I Sit?